Android-for-Python/Multi-Service-Example/BUILDOZER_README.txt

 # (list) Permissions
 android.permissions = INTERNET, FOREGROUND_SERVICE

-# This one is not reqired, but is a really good idea:

 # (str) The Android arch to build for, choices: armeabi-v7a, arm64-v8a, x86
 android.arch = arm64-v8a